 Besides offering poetry and nonfiction readings, Cairns is frequently asked to offer lectures and Q&A discussions on the subjects of poetry, sacramental poetics, Mount Athos, and Orthodox spirituality; he is happiest when the interests of his audience allow these various subjects to converge.

-His current projects include Becoming God, a book-length essay on théosis, and a new collection of poems whose working–title is Idiot Psalms.
-He was named a Guggenheim Fellow in 2006.
+His current projects include Becoming God, a book-length essay on théosis, and a new collection of poems whose working–title is Anaphora.
+He was named a Guggenheim Fellow in 2006, and received The Denise Levertov Prize in 2014.
+He is Professor of English at the University of Missouri, and has recently been named director of the Seattle Pacific University MFA Program in Creative Writing.